Frequently Asked Questions

 > Is there a list where I can find affiliate programs around the nation so that I can contact them to get involved with spoken word?

 Please contact Natasha Huey at email@example.com for more information.

 > What is a poetry slam?

 A poetry slam is a mock Olympic-style poetry competition.
-Poets perform their poems for about three minutes and then are “judged” by a panel of 5 judges based on the quality of the writing, the content of the piece, and the performance.
-While we all recognize how ridiculous it is to assign points on a poem, it is a lot of fun and brings a lot of new writers and new audiences to the shows.
+Poets perform their poems for about 3 minutes and then are “judged” by a panel of 5 judges based on the quality of the writing, the content of the piece, and the performance.
+While we all recognize how ridiculous it is to put points on a poem, it is a lot of fun and brings a lot of new writers and new audiences to the shows.
 Youth Speaks produced the first Youth Poetry Slam in the country.

 Yes, the poetry slam is only one small part of what we do.
 All year long, we offer youth workshops, mentoring, non-competitive performances, job skills, theater development, civic engagement and youth development programs.
 Check out youthspeaks.org for all that we do.